DenysVuika/ng2samples-material/README.md

-# Blank Angular2 project template
+# Angular 2 with Material Design Lite

-This repository holds basic project that can be used as a quick start template when learning and prototyping with Angular 2 and TypeScript.
+This repository holds basic project that can be used as a quick start template when learning and prototyping with Angular 2, TypeScript and Material Design Lite.

-_Inspired by [Angular 2 Quickstart](https://github.com/angular/quickstart) project and Angular [5 min quickstart](https://angular.io/docs/ts/latest/quickstart.html) article._

 ## Prerequisites

 Node.js and npm are essential to Angular 2 development.

 <a href="https://docs.npmjs.com/getting-started/installing-node" target="_blank" title="Installing Node.js and updating npm">
 Get it now</a> if it's not already installed on your machine.

 **Verify that you are running at least node `v5.x.x` and npm `3.x.x`** by running `node -v` and `npm -v` in a terminal/console window.
 Older versions produce errors.